StepAsideLiL/prozxt/README.md

 # [Prozxt](https://prozxt.vercel.app/)

-Build your portfolio and documentation your important projects.
+Build your portfolio and document your important projects.
 Prozxt provides with a markdown editor so that you can design your portfolio with ease.
 (Block Editor coming soon)

 ## Why Use Prozxt

 Most of the service that helps developers and designers to create a portfolio has a common problem.
 They do not provide any support to organize their portfolio and projects.
 Prozxt solves this problem by providing the developer and designer with a platform that only facilitates a portfolio and projects.
-The developer and designer can now easily showcase their portfolio and projects without worrying about messing their other profiles.
+The developer and designer can now easily showcase their portfolio and projects without worrying about messing up their other profiles.

 ## Quick Start